By: Author John Cunningham. Published: 2022/09/07 at 4:45 pm

-Engines need an optimum ratio of air (oxygen) to fuel, known as the Air Fuel Ratio (AFR), to run sweet.
+To run sweet, engines need an optimum ratio of air (oxygen) to fuel, known as the Air Fuel Ratio (AFR).
 When the ratio falls outside its operating window, the engine lets you know pretty quickly.

 Mechanics often diagnose by ear, and when diagnosing an engine, they will commonly describe how it runs in one of three ways:

 It is important at the outset to describe precisely what I mean by sputtering; if we misunderstand each other, this article will still solve your problem, but it will take longer to get there.

 In mechanics parlance, most but not all describe sputtering (some say spluttering) as a spitting action or sound or both.
 In some cases, the spitting may be seen as droplets of gas that may also be heard and felt at the carburetor intake opening (air filter off).

 It’s important to note that we are using a single word to describe a condition; it’s important to note also the words we use to describe conditions are often misused or misunderstood.